inezamanda/inezamanda/README.md

 ### Hi there, my name is Inez👋

 I'm a third year Informatics Student at Sepuluh Nopember Institute of Technology.
-I am on internship and currently working on some projects as a backend developer.
+I am a fullstack developer at a banking company in Indonesia.

 My goto stack right now :
-- backend   : java spring
+- web : springboot, java web (jsp and servlet)
 - database  : postgreSQL, mongoDB

+Currently learning mobile app development with flutter.

 Here you'll find some of my works mainly focusing on backend.
 You can also look my contributions on